 First of all, the transmitter FIFO in the standard UART 16550 of the PC world has always been full of errors and flaws.
 In the first version, the FIFO didn't work at all although the circuit was brought to market!
 In the next version (16550AFN), the FIFO almost worked, but a byte written while the last byte was transmitted, was not always recognized so that you could lose bytes.
-In the following versions, this bug was fixed, but except for Texas Instruments, the designers still did not realize that a transmitter FIFO without automatic flow control is useless in practice, and although there are plenty of newer and better designs like 16C650, 16C750, 16C850 and 16C950, the PC-world still prefers the buggy one.
+In the following versions, this bug was fixed, but except for Texas Instruments, the designers still did not realize that a transmitter FIFO without automatic flow control is useless in practice, and although there are plenty of newer and better designs like 16C650, 16C750, 16C850 and 16C950, most chip sets in the PC-world still use the buggy one.

 Devices from Future Technology Devices International Ltd. (FTDI) like the FT232(x) series:

 These devices are not recommended.